mhli971/MSCF_NLP_Proj1/README.md

 ### Files Downloading and Parsing

 We firstly downloaded all 10-K and 10-Q documents on the EDGAR website for the period 2016 to 2021 using CIK of companies listed on S&P500.
+Due to the security reason, SEC website is forbidden using normal request.
+So we are using Selenium to run the web driver and access the website.

-Each downloaded text file is parsing by removing graphics, headers, exhibits, tables and other necessary cleaning process to translate into a single string variable.
+Then each downloaded text file is parsing using BeautifulSoup .
+The following cleaning process is performed and the file is translated into a single string variable.

+- Remove graphics, SEC header, exhibits using Regular Expression.
+- Re-encode characters back to their original ACSII form using HTML2Text handler.
+- Remove tables using Regular Expression.

 There are roughly 12000 text files in total, which we are using for the next steps.